tkafka/mbox-to-txt/README.md

 # Mbox-to-Text

+A fork of [Sydius/mbox-to-txt](https://github.com/Sydius/mbox-to-txt) that also extracts threads (eg. for OpenAI Assistant builder) - see and run `mbox_to_txt_threads.py`.

+Note that email filtering doesn't yet work for threads.

+---

 `mbox_to_txt.py` is a simple Python script that takes an mbox file and converts it into a text file.

 It was created to process a Gmail sent box into a text file that could be used as a corpus for other tools.
 As such, it